SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 requirements.
 If the type already implements all of the requirements, you can leave the body of the extension declaration empty.

-By default, types that conform to a protocol must implement all of the properties, methods, initializers, and subscripts declared in the protocol.
+By default, types that conform to a protocol must implement all properties, methods, initializers, and subscripts declared in the protocol.
 That said, you can mark these protocol member declarations with the ``optional`` attribute to specify that their implementation by a conforming type is optional.
-For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members--- for example, when you're not sure if a conforming type implements them--- see :ref:`Protocols_OptionalRequirements`.
+For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members--- for example, when you're not sure whether a conforming type implements them--- see :ref:`Protocols_OptionalRequirements`.

 If you want to restrict the adoption of a protocol to class types only,